SSoelvsten/adiar/docs/core.md

 - `bool is_sink(node_t n)`

-  Asserts whether the node is a sink node.
+  Assert whether the node is a sink node.

 - `bool value_of(node_t n)`